Anaminus/roblox-library/modules/Binstruct/Binstruct.md

     {"_", size: number}
         Padding. *size* is the number of bits to pad with.

+    {"align", size: number}
+        Pad until the buffer is aligned to *size* bits.

     {"bool", size: number?}
         A boolean. *size* is the number of bits used to represent the value, defaulting to 1.